-Due to the increasing risk from bank 'bail-ins' and continued low returns from short-term unsecured bank investments, the Council aims to further diversify into more secure and/or higher yielding asset classes during 2015/16.
-This is especially the case for the estimated £20m that is available for longer-term investment.
-The majority of the Council's surplus cash is currently invested in short-term unsecured bank deposits, certificates of deposit and money market funds.
-This diversification will therefore represent a substantial change in strategy over the coming year.
+Due to the increasing risk from bank 'bail-ins' and continued low returns from short-term unsecured bank investments, the Council aims to further diversify into more secure and/or higher yielding asset classes during 2016/17.
+This is especially the case for the estimated £25m that is available for longer-term investment.
+Approximately 48% of NFDC's surplus cash is not subject to bail-in risk as it is invested in local authorities, corporate bonds, pooled property funds, and secured bank bonds.
+Whilst the remaining cash is subject to bail-in risk, 48% of these instruments are saleable, and 46% is subject to a reduced risk of bail-in through money market funds.
+The remaining 6% of funds subject to bail-in risk is held in an instant access account.
+This diversification will therefore represent a continuation of the new strategy adopted in 2015/16.